AshokLakshmi/nodejs-expressjs-mysql-authentication--rest-api/README.md

 The app defines following methods is this APIs.

-    POST /api/register
+    POST /api/signup

-    POST /api/login
+    POST /api/signin

     GET /api/signout

     GET /api/protected

-You can test them using postman or any other rest client.
+You can test them using postman ,insomnia or any other rest client.

+##### when you login using this API ,In json response you will get jwt token & user details.

 #### Library or Dependencies used in this project